HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 #### Control Operator

-> **Key Information:**
-> - *The station licensee must designate the station control operator.*
-> - *When the control operator is not the station licensee, both the control operator and the station licensee are responsible for the proper operation of the station.*
-> - *The class of operator license held by the control operator determines the transmitting frequency privileges of an amateur station.*
-> - *An amateur station may never transmit without a control operator.*
-> - *The FCC presumes the station licensee to be the control operator of an amateur station, unless documentation to the contrary is in the station records.*
-> - *The station and its records must be available for FCC inspection at any time upon request by an FCC representative.*

 A control operator is an amateur radio operator designated by the station licensee (owner of the station) to be responsible for the transmissions from that station.
 Here are the key points:

+> **Key Information:** *The station licensee must designate the station control operator.* {{< link id="T1E03" >}}

 1. The station licensee must designate at least one control operator.

 2. The control operator is responsible for the proper operation of the station.

-3. The control operator must have an amateur radio license equal to or higher than the privileges being used.
+   > **Key Information:** *When the control operator is not the station licensee, both the control operator and the station licensee are responsible for the proper operation of the station.* {{< link id="T1E07" >}}

+3. The privileges you can use are determined by your license class, not the station's capabilities:

+   > **Key Information:** *The class of operator license held by the control operator determines the transmitting frequency privileges of an amateur station.* {{< link id="T1E04" >}}

 4. **There must *always* be a control operator**.

+   > **Key Information:** *An amateur station may never transmit without a control operator.* {{< link id="T1E01" >}}

    Even in the case of automatic control such as a repeater, the control operator is the repeater licensee.

 5. Keep your station records organized and complete:

-   * You are required to make your station and its records available for inspection at any time upon request by an FCC representative
+   > **Key Information:** *The station and its records must be available for FCC inspection at any time upon request by an FCC representative.* {{< link id="T1F01" >}}

+6. Unless you have documentation specifying otherwise, the FCC assumes you're in charge of your station:

+   > **Key Information:** *The FCC presumes the station licensee to be the control operator of an amateur station, unless documentation to the contrary is in the station records.* {{< link id="T1E11" >}}

 Remember: "the buck stops here!"
 The control operator is responsible for ensuring all transmissions comply with FCC rules.

-> **Key Information:**
+When operating on different frequency bands, there are important limitations to consider:

-> - *A Technician class licensee may never be the control operator of a station operating in an Amateur Extra Class band segment.*
+> **Key Information:** *A Technician class licensee may never be the control operator of a station operating in an Amateur Extra Class band segment.* {{< link id="T1E06" >}}

+What about responsibility when using a repeater?
+Here's an important point:

-> - *The control operator of the originating station is accountable if a repeater inadvertently retransmits communications that violate the FCC rules.*
+> **Key Information:** *The control operator of the originating station is accountable if a repeater inadvertently retransmits communications that violate the FCC rules.* {{< link id="T1F10" >}}

-The one partial exception to this is that if a repeater inadvertently retransmits something which violates the FCC rules the control operator of the station which sent the original transmission is accountable, not the repeater operator.
+If a repeater inadvertently retransmits something which violates the FCC rules, the control operator of the station which sent the original transmission is accountable, not the repeater operator.

 #### Types of Control